 - The first big predators’ return to the province, after their initial extermination over a century earlier

 Environmental conservation, however, is an ongoing process that never stops.
 Shamwari’s wildlife department continues to look for ways in which to grow, enhance and improve the local ecology, land and the province at large.

 Now you know why Shamwari is so eager to educate guests, big and small, about nature conservation.
 Sharing awareness and knowledge may inspire some to start playing a more active role in their local conservation efforts.
 Why it may even lead to a young guest making up their mind about a future career path.

 This is the perfect educational excursion for children who adore (big) kitties.

 Born Free Big Cat Sanctuaries are the result of a partnership between Shamwari and actor, author and fervent wildlife campaigner, Virginia McKenna’s Born Free Foundation.
-Each of the Animal Rescue and Education Centres were designed to incorporate both an education facility, and sanctuary, providing guests of all ages with an eye-opening encounter.
+Each of the Animal Rescue and Education Centres was designed to incorporate both an education facility and sanctuary, providing guests of all ages with an eye-opening encounter.

-The goal of Born Free Big Cat Sanctuaries is to create awareness of the horrors of wildlife exploitation in captivity.
+The goal of Born Free Big Cat Sanctuaries incorporated with nature conservation is to create awareness of the horrors of wildlife exploitation in captivity.
 Big wild cats all around the world are being held captive in deplorable conditions and they need somebody to be their voice.

 Thanks to the Born Free Foundation, numerous big cats have been rescued from these conditions throughout the years.
 Born Free’s primary focus is the promotion of the conservation of species, as well as the protection of habitats while maintaining humane and compassionate treatment towards the animals.